lmc2179/lmc2179.github.io/drafts/winsorization.md

--when the outliers contain little information about your outcome of interest NOT
+- when the outliers contain little information about your outcome of interest

+NOT

--when the outliers are annoying to analyze and you don't want to deal with them
+- when the outliers are annoying to analyze and you don't want to deal with them

 An outlier analysis rule: Discarding outliers or choosing to winsorize does _not_ come from looking at the data, but from the substantive goals of the analysis